Aditya-Kush/Olympic-Analysis-System/README.md

 # 🏅 Olympic Analysis System

 **Olympic Analysis System** is an interactive data visualization and analytics tool built using **Streamlit**, **Pandas**, and **Plotly**.
-It offers insightful visualizations and statistics about the Olympic Games, including medal tallies, country-wise performances, and athlete-specific analysis.
+It offers insightful visualizations and statistics about the Olympic Games, including medal tallies, country-wise performances and athlete-specific analysis.

 ---